JamesKBowler/fxcpy/README.md

 ### Charting

-Please see the /tests directory for completed example.
+Please see the `/tests` directory for a completed example.

 ```python
 # Collection attribs